Search for "teamwork definition" and you'll quickly realize that there isn’t a commonly agreed definition.

-Teamwork will peak only if each and every member is given a certain role, has a certain set of skills and is compatible with the rest of the team.
-But finding all pieces of the puzzle and fitting them together is difficult, expensive and time-consuming.
-When choosing players for your team, the best advice is to take it one step at the time and avoid hiring anyone you have doubts about.
+Teamwork will peak only if each and every member is given a certain role, has a certain set of skills, and is compatible with the rest of the team.
+But finding all pieces of the puzzle and fitting them together is difficult, expensive, and time-consuming.
+When choosing players for your team, the best advice is to take it one step at a time and avoid hiring anyone you have doubts about.

 If there is a great deal of difference in ideas and working methods among team members, even the "buddy system" will fail.
 Two designers with different abilities that complement each other will produce results.
 However, if their desires, preferences, and behavioral styles are too far apart, communication is constantly poor and there is a lot of uncertainty during cooperation, that team is destined to fail.

-Since team has shared responsibility, it is very difficult to determine if an individual has performed above or under expectations.
-Sometimes, this issue can result in employee dissatisfaction: if the individual has overperformed, he will be unhappy because he hasn’t been rewarded properly; if he has underperformed, his teammates will be discontent and might mutiny against his lack of contribution and extra work they have to handle.
+Since the team has shared responsibility, it is very difficult to determine if an individual has performed above or under expectations.
+Sometimes, this issue can result in employee dissatisfaction: if the individual has over-performed, they will be unhappy because they haven’t been rewarded properly; if they have underperformed, their teammates will be discontent and might mutiny against their lack of contribution and extra work they have to handle.

-There is NO proper method to measure individual’s performance in the team, which is why many companies are using 360 review.
+There is NO proper method to measure an individual’s performance in the team, which is why many companies are using 360 reviews.

 Teamwork is the foundation for productive collaboration and is critical for the success of the company.